I found a very useful web page for those of you learning German or indeed any other language.

 One of the most disconcerting things about moving to a new country is the unfamiliar legal system.
 Even where there are similarities in how things are done back home, a time often comes when we simply are not sure if something is legal or not.
 That can be a real issue if you are not fluent in the local language.
 Continue reading “English Translations of German Civil and Fiscal Codes”

 I suspect many of you who drive to Germany for holidays or whatever are guilty of this.
-My best mate and his three sons came to visit from England and they brought over several month’s supply Tetley tea bags, English bacon and Cheddar cheese.
+My best mate and his three sons came to visit from England and they brought over several months supply of Tetley tea bags, English bacon and Cheddar cheese.

 As you can see, rather than taking the truck back empty they took advantage of the cheap booze here.
 No Riesling made it onto the truck – we polished the whole lot off at the weekend…